Snow Pond Music Festival

 Clancy Newman, Cello, first prize Naumburg winner and Avery Fisher career grant recipient.

-MCMS Composer-in-Residence & Guest Artists for 2024
+Guest Artists for 2026

 Group photo